-Tribunals usually sit as a panel, incorporating a legally qualified tribunal chairman, as well as panel members with specific areas of expertise.
-They hear evidence from witnesses but decide the case themselves.
+Tribunals usually sit as a panel, incorporating a judge (previously referred to as a legally qualified tribunal chairman), and panel members with specific areas of expertise.
+Tribunals will generally hear evidence from witnesses and consider documents before making a decision on the case.
 Tribunals have limited powers (depending on the jurisdiction of the case) to impose fines and penalties or to award compensation and costs.
-Other types of tribunal decisions might result in the allowance or disallowance of a benefit; leave or refusal to stay in the UK or about the provision of special educational help for school age children.
+Other types of tribunal decisions might result in the allowance or disallowance of a benefit, leave or refusal to stay in the UK, or about the provision of special educational help for school-age children.

 Many cases involve individuals putting their own case, without legal assistance, so the system needs to be accessible to all.
-Tribunal judges often help to ensure this, by guiding non-legally qualified parties through the necessary procedures, if necessary.
+Tribunal Judges often help to ensure this, by guiding non-legally qualified parties through the necessary procedures.

 There are many different tribunals, covering a wide range of different areas affecting day-to-day life.